Hitro147/BookStoreApp/README.md

 # BookStore (Front-End Only)
-A web application imitating an online book store.(Front-End-only)
+A web application imitating an online book store.